codeAligned/Relational-Database-Ebola-Data/lab2/README.md

 6. Ensure that all the scripts and datasets are in your lab2 folder on Github.
 Locate the last commit id that you are using for your submission and paste it into an email.
 Your email should also contain a link to your team's repo on Github.
 Address the email to the professor and both TAs and carbon copy your lab 2 partner.
-The subject of the email should be: [CS327E][Lab2][<TeamName>], replacing <TeamName> with your actual team name.
+The subject of the email should be:
+[CS327E][Lab2][\<TeamName>],replacing \<TeamName> with your actual team name.
 The email is due Tuesday, 10/18 at 11:59pm.
 If it's late, there will be a 10% grade reduction per late day.
 This late policy is also documented in the syllabus.
 Note: only one person per team should send the submission email.

 ## Coding Conventions:
 1. Place all reusable code in functions.
 For example, the database connection code should be defined